maugavilla/well_hello_stats/tutorials/4_2_Data_management_2.md

     ## [1] 76897   548

 Here we are calling our data set **dat** and asking to see the dimension of it.
 We see that the data set has 76897 subjects, and 548 columns.
+If you downloaded a different version of the WVS, these number might differ

 ## Select variables of interest